 Choosing An Attorney To Submit Your Governers Pardon

 The state of California has implemented tough criminal laws, and sometimes offenders are sentenced to prison for their crimes.
 Persons who have served time in prison and who have obeyed the laws in California during a rehabilitation period may apply for a pardon to have their civil rights restored At the Aizman Law Firm, our experienced criminal defense attorneys can help you with questions you might have about applying for a pardon in California.
-If you need to speak to a criminal defense attorney about your case or about applying for a pardon, please call our office at: (818) 351-9555.
+If you need to speak to an attorney about your case or about applying for a pardon, please call our office at: (818) 351-9555.